MartinKierkegaard/CoffeeShopConsoleAppNet60/README.md

 -count the total of the discount in the order

 ### 12 extra Add a OrderSystem class that can handle multiple orders
-Thik about what would be nice to put in this class
+Think about what would be nice to put in this class

 ### 13 extra Not only milk
 Add some functionality so that the customer can select different types of milk/Nonmilk e.g. "minimælk", "sødmælk", "havredrik", "soyadrik" etc.